 TikTok Shadow Ban Explained: What It Is, and How to Fix It

 With over 1.7 billion monthly users, TikTok is one of the world’s most popular apps.
-It’s a creative space where people share videos, jump on trends, and grow their audience or even their business.
+It’s a creative space where people share videos, follow trends, and grow their audience—or even their business.

 A shadow ban means TikTok is quietly limiting your content’s reach without any warning.
-Your videos are still live, but fewer people see them, making it hard to grow or stay visible.
+Your videos are still live, but fewer people see them—making it harder to grow and stay visible.

 - What causes it